julzengracio/ca2-advanced-js/README.md

 ## Advanced JavaScript CA2

 ## User Stories
- - As a fan of NBA, I want to filter by Team, so that I can view the roster of the selected team.
+ * As a fan of NBA, I want to filter by Team, so that I can view the roster of the selected team.
- - As a fan of some specific players in the NBA, I want to select a player, so that I can view more details of the selected player.
+ * As a fan of some specific players in the NBA, I want to select a player, so that I can view more details of the selected player.
- - As a fan of NBA, I want to select a player and add it to a Fantasy Roster, so that I can create my own Fantasy Roster.
+ * As a fan of NBA, I want to select a player and add it to a Fantasy Roster, so that I can create my own Fantasy Roster.

-## How the app works
+## Installing and Running the app
- - download the project
+ * download the project
- - open a node.js command prompt
+ * open a node.js command prompt
- - change the directory to the project folder path using the cd command. e.g. `cd pathname`
+ * change the directory to the project folder path using the cd command. e.g. `cd pathname`
- - Run `npm install` to install the project.
+ * Run `npm install` to install the project.
- - Run `npm start` to run the app.
+ * Run `npm start` to run the app.

+## App Features
+ * BrowserRouters are used in the navigation menu.
+Clicking on a one of the menus will reroute the user to a different page. e.g. clicking on NBA Roster menu will navigate the user to `localhost:3000/nbaroster`.
+ * The API used for this app is [NBA Player API](https://nba-players.herokuapp.com/)
+ * Components created are found [here](./src/Component)
+  - [Main.js](./src/Component/Main.js) contains all the routers that was used for navigating around the app with the navigation menu.
+  - [Roster.js](./src/Component/Roster.js) contains the main body of the app.
+All players from the selected team (from the select box above the player cards) will be displayed on the browser.
+Selecting a team from the select box will automatically update the displayed rosters, which is done by an onChange event which will make the request for the rosters from the API everytime a new team is selected.
+  - [Playercard.js](./src/Component/PlayerCard.js) contains the data of each players that was gathered by the API request from [Roster.js](./src/Component/Roster.js).
+Each player card will have a 'View Player' and 'Add' buttons.
+Clicking on 'View Player' will reroute the user to `localhost:3000/player/firstName/lastName` which is the [Player.js](./src/Component/Player.js) component that will make a request from the API for the selected player. `firstName` and `lastName` are props that was passed from the [Playercard.js](./src/Component/PlayerCard.js) component.

 ## Wireframes
  ![Roster.js](./src/Assets/Wireframe1.jpg)